open-life-science/ols-9/week-13/week-13-template.md

 * You can edit your Zoom name directly (click on the three dots on the top right of your video) and add one W or S letters in front of your name
    * Please let us know in the chat your preference for the breakout room today - a co-host will edit your name to add one these letters:
    * If you are ok with both, please choose one for this week so that the hosts can assign you to a breakout room during the cohort call

-## During this week’s cohort call, we will discuss:

-   * Equity, Diversity and Inclusion (EDI) in open science communities
-   * Ally skills: what is an ally, why it matters, and how to act as an ally.

 ## 🌍 Icebreaker question

 *Name /  *What is one favourite tool/tip/practice that has improved access, inclusion or participation for you in a team/project/tech?

 *
 *
 *